How Can a Business Wargaming Conquer Risk and Apprehension?

 The number of participants in a business war game depends on the number of teams necessary to assess the subject fully.
 Usually, there are three to four competitor teams representing competing companies.

-Participants in war games are not restricted to employees of the company.
+Participants in war games are not restricted to company employees.
 Vendor partners are now key stakeholders in many business processes.
 They must be represented in the war game.
 You may also require the participation of outside parties as appropriate.

 Execution

-The group comes together for an initial briefing to explain what business wargaming is, the purpose of the session, and the process to be followed.
+The group meets for an initial briefing to explain business wargaming, the purpose of the session, and the process to be followed.
 Ground rules and administrative instructions are also communicated before the session starts.

-If the session will use technology to accommodate remote participants, guidance on the remote meeting tools, processes to follow if disconnected, and other information should be explained.
+If the session uses technology to accommodate remote participants, guidance on the remote meeting tools, following processes if disconnected, and other information should be explained.

 The teams are released to their breakout rooms for the first session.
-Each team works on the problem with an eye toward how the other teams may be planning to gain a competitive advantage.
+Each team works on the problem, considering how the other teams may be planning to gain a competitive advantage.

-At the end of each breakout session, the company team and the competitor teams present their plans.
-The market team and the control team score the plans and determine likely outcomes.
-Once all teams have presented and the outcomes are scored, the group does a "hot wash" to review the process, and anything learned during the session.
+At the end of each breakout session, the company and competitor teams present their plans.
+The market and control teams score the plans and determine likely outcomes.
+Once all teams have presented and the outcomes are scored, the group does a "hot wash" to review the process and anything learned during the session.

 The process continues, usually building on the results of the previous session.
-Ideally, the wargame goes on for at least three moves to allow the plans to develop and for important contingencies to fully present.
+Ideally, the wargame lasts at least three moves to allow the plans to develop and important contingencies to fully present themselves.

 If contingency planning is an objective of the wargame exercise, the final breakout session can be used to develop plans to address the most likely and most impactful contingencies.
-These contingency plans can be completely planned, or they can be set aside as an objective for a future session.
+These contingency plans can be completely planned or set aside as an objective for a future session.

 At the end of the wargame, the moderator wraps up and ends the session.
-Following the wargame, the control team and the moderator combine notes, plans, key observations, outcomes, and contingencies into a final report distributed to all participants for edits before the report is forwarded to senior management for implementation.
+Following the wargame, the control team and the moderator combine notes, plans, key observations, outcomes, and contingencies into a final report that is distributed to all participants for edits before it is forwarded to senior management for implementation.

 In Summary